Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 What is a terahertz therapy device?

-A terahertz therapy device is a consumer wellness device that claims to use or involve terahertz-frequency energy, terahertz waves, heat, or terahertz-related emission for targeted wellness use.
+A terahertz therapy device is a consumer wellness product that claims to use or involve terahertz-frequency energy, terahertz-related emission, heat, airflow, light, or a combination of technologies for targeted wellness use.

 Is terahertz radiation non-ionizing?